Can I golf with a collapsed disc?

 Golf is an extremely popular sport that is played worldwide by people of all ages.
 It’s great exercise, a social event and can have a number of long-term health benefits.
-The lone detriment to playing golf regularly is the potential for back pain and its contribution to the onset of a collapsed disc or other degenerative spine condition.
-However, there are a number of steps that the savvy golfer can take to limit the wear and tear this sport causes on the spine.
+However, a disadvantage of playing golf regularly is the potential for back pain and its contribution to the onset of a collapsed disc or another degenerative spine condition.
+The following article describes many steps that the savvy golfer can take to limit the wear this sport causes on the spine.

 The golf swing